 Iron brown painted motif under whitish glaze is feature from Late Tran to Early Le period

-Iron-brown painted wares of the 14th/15th Century
+Iron-black painted wares of the 13th/15th Century

 |A iron-painted jar with iron-painted motif.
 The Vietnamese ceramics experts are of the view that it was manufactured in Vietnam.
 The motif show much similarity to those from Haiking in Guangdong province of China.
 The possibility of Chinese origin is not far-fetched.
 Hence, the actual origin of the jar needs to be explored further.|

-If we compare the below Haikang iron painted Jar excavated from a Yuan grave which can be dated to A.D 1338, the similarity to the Vietnamese example is striking.
+If we compare the below Haikang iron painted Jar excavated from a Yuan grave which can be dated to A.D 1338, the stylistic similarity to the Vietnamese example is striking.

 The importance and the high regard for the quality of Haikang wares is obvious.
 More than 10 pieces in the Leizhou Museum were graded as category 1 cultural relics.
 Two found in Song graves are shown below.
 Note the similarity of the motif of the floral motif on the jar to the Yuan example mentioned earlier.
 Such style of depicting floral motif has existed since then.
 Hence, it is not impossible that the Vietnamese iron-brown painted wares may have been produced around A.D 1330 or even earlier.
-The possible role of Haikang potters in developing the Vietnamese blue and white wares is discussed under the blue and white section.

 Vietnamese white/Qingbai/brown/celadon wares of 12th/14th Century